-in_array1d one dimensional local arrays to be reduced across a processors, element by element. out_array1d array holding the reduction result. $out_array1d[1] = Reduction(in_array[1]).$ xsize the size of the one dimensional array.
+array holding the reduction result. out_array $1d[1] = Reduction(in_array[1])$. out_array1d the size of the one dimensional array. xsize int CCTK_ReduceLocArrayToArray2D(const cGH GH, in_array1d two dimensional local arrays, to be reduced across a processors, element by element.

 Reduction of local 2d arrays to a local 2d array.
 This reduction is carried out element by element.
 The arrays need to have the same size on all processors.